ksparakis/iterm-zsh-koko-theme/README.md

 # Koko Theme

 I created this repo so whenever I move to a new computer or change my theme setups for my terminal development, I can keep everything in sync.
-Having a good terminal setup with the right plugins and feel gets increases your productivity!
+Having a good terminal setup with the right plugins gets increases your productivity flying and just feels good!
+Who ever said teminals should concern them selves with UI/UX?

 ![Theme Sample](https://raw.githubusercontent.com/ksparakis/iterm-zsh-koko-theme/master/terminal-sample.png "Koko Theme Sample")